dannyhido/OS-Assignment-2/README.md

 Danny Hido - CS 33211 Operating Systems - Fall 2025
 # OS Assignment Two

-This project implements the Bankers Algoritm.
-The Bankers Algorithm is a deadlock-avoidance method used in operating systems to ensure resource allocation to processes never enters an unsafe state.
+This project implements the Banker's Algorihtm.
+The Banker's Algorithm is a deadlock-avoidance method used in operating systems to ensure resource allocation to processes never enters an unsafe state.
 The algorithm checks whether a system has enough available resources to satisfy the maximum needs of every process without causing deadlock.
-This project implements a simulation of the Bankers Algorithm.
+This project implements a simulation of the Banker's Algorithm.

 ## Files
 input.txt - contains details on the system under simulation.
 Contains information on process allocation, maximum, and available resources.